Prefer to watch? Check out the video here:

 Want more ideas on how to live a retirement life with more purpose?
 Join this Free Workshop where I share 3 secrets on how to build a retirement lifestyle that you love.

 P.S.
-If you’d like to create more than a morning routine, check out our article on creating a daily retirement routine that works for you.
+If you’d like to create more than a morning routine, check out our article on creating a daily retirement routine (or evening routine) that works for you.